WonkyPigs/Discord-Ticket-Bot/README.md

 - The only command in the bot is 'menu' along with the proper prefix you choose.

-- Enter all the correct values in the given ENV file.
+- Enter all the correct values in the given configuration.json file.
 Make sure to enter ticket category names with proper capitalization to make it appear the same in discord too.

 - Ticket response role is automatically assigned to all people with the ADMINISTRATOR role permissions in the server.